oemof/tespy/doc/tespy_modules/connections.rst

     There are different specification possibilites:

-    - If you specify the component only, the parameter will be default (not working with cogeneration unit) and the conversion factor of the characteristic line will be 1 for every load.
+    - If you specify the component only, the parameter will be default (not working with combustion engine) and the conversion factor of the characteristic line will be 1 for every load.
     - If you specify a numeric value for char, the conversion factor will be equal to that value for every load.